The best way to keep your skin and sinuses happy this winter? A good humidifier

 The word droplets will be synonymous with the spread of COVID-19 for the rest of my life.
 So when my skin was flaking and I was waking up painfully groggy and dry from unpredictable winter weather and constant heating, I was hesitant to bring a mist-generating humidifier into my life.
 Even as my sensitive, paper skin withered to a crisp.
 But the droplets!

 If you have flaky skin, dry eyes and nasal passages, and just feel kind of “blah” in the winter, I can’t recommend a humidifier enough—especially if you live in the frigid northeast.
 After just a few hours of use, you’ll notice your skin feels softer and smoother, your lips will stop being so chapped, and your eyes will feel less dry.
-If you’re looking for some good options, we’ve tested them for you.
-These are our favorite high and low options.
+We’ve already tested some good options for you: These are our favorite high and low models.

 Luxury option: Dyson Pure Humidify + Cool

 The Dyson Pure Humidify + Cool is a genie in a humidifier that can heat or cool while adding moisture to the air.
-Because humidifiers promote bacteria growth (especially if the water in them sits for a few days), Dyson researchers spent five years testing more than 24,000 waterborne bacteria samples—earning them the claim that their technology kills 99.9% of bacteria in water.
+Because humidifiers can promote bacteria growth (especially if the water in them sits for a few days), Dyson researchers spent five years testing more than 24,000 waterborne bacteria samples—earning them the claim that their technology kills 99.9% of bacteria in water.
 The unit uses an internal ultraviolet light and dual filters to clean its water tank supply and strip the environment of airborne toxins like bacteria and mold.

 “It’s the more hygienic type,” explains Dyson data scientist Gergana Tatarova, who walked me through the machine’s cleansing process for tap water and air before they’re recirculated through the room.
 “You can use water from the sink [to fill the unit] and then we remove 99.9% of the bacteria.
 We cannot say 100% because we haven’t tried it on every single bacteria in the world, but our microbiologist team is very serious.”
 An extra $100 buys you a Cryptomic model of the Humidify + Cool that also filters out formaldehyde, a feature popular in Asian countries where the pollutant is a more prominent threat.

 And despite being a heavyish, waist-high unit, it’s both easy to clean and fill.
-The gallon-size tank slips in and out on little wheels and has a fold-down handle for easy carting to the sink and back.
-It’s self-cleaning (a built-in function descales and flushes the system and pipes with the touch of a button).
+The gallon-size tank slips in and out on little wheels and has a fold-down handle for easy carting to the sink and back, and it’s self-cleaning (a built-in function descales and flushes the system and pipes with the touch of a button).
 The machine links with an Android/iOS app that can monitor your local external environment and provide reports on your indoor air quality, and it also pairs nicely with Alexa or Siri.

 Affordable option: Honeywell Top Fill Cool Moisture Tower Humidifier